-The University of Michigan Library is seeking a librarian to be a project
+The University of Michigan Library is seeking a skilled programmer to help

 successful candidate will work as part of a team of programmers, librarians,

-architecture.
-The new system will make use of recent developments in the open
+The new system will make use of recent developments in the open source

-source community and will handle a wide array of materials: video, music,
+community and will handle a wide array of materials: research data sets,

-research data sets, historical records, and more.
-This is an opportunity to
+historical records, 3-D models, audio, video and more.
+This is an opportunity

-join a skilled and forward-thinking group, and to gain experience with modern
+to join a skilled and forward thinking group and to gain experience with